 They represent the polarities between good and bad, wild and tame, conscious and unconscious, dark and light.
 The path leading off from the two animals goes towards the middle point of the card; between the two towers.
 The Moon card is about finding the middle ground when walking the fine line between these dualities.

-- The Moon as a person
+- The Moon is a reminder that everything is cyclical.

-Depiction and symbolism in the Rider–Waite-Smith Tarot deck
+Pictorial Symbolism in the Rider-Waite-Smith deck

 The symbolism in this card is thought to represent the duality of human nature, with the light of the moon shining down on both the good and evil that exists within us.